 THE OLDEST POLESITTER, PODIUM FINISHER AND POINTS SCORER

-With Brooks having passed away, Stewart also becomes the oldest surviving driver to have taken pole position at a Formula 1 race.
+When Brooks passed away, Stewart also became the oldest surviving driver to have taken pole position at a Formula 1 race.
 He is eight months older than Mario Andretti, who sits second on the list.

 THE OLDEST SURVIVING GRAND PRIX DRIVER

 At 98 years of age, Paul Goldsmith is the oldest surviving driver who took part in a round of the F1 World Championship.
 Goldsmith raced in the Indianapolis 500 when it counted towards the Drivers’ Championship in 1958, 1959 and 1960.
 His best result was third place in the 1960 Indianapolis 500.

 The oldest surviving Grand Prix driver is Hermano João da Silva Ramos, who was born in December 1925.
 The Frenchman drove in seven races with Gordini in 1955 and 1956, recording a best result of fifth at the 1956 Monaco Grand Prix.

 HOW MANY F1 DRIVERS HAVE REACHED THE AGE OF 100?

 Da Silva Ramos became the oldest surviving Grand Prix driver in April 2023, following the death of Ken McAlpine.
 McAlpine died at the age of 102.
 Born in September 1920, McAlpine appeared at seven races in the 1950s with the Connaught team.